 In addition to the vibration, your portable AC unit could be loud due to the setting you have it on.
 Higher fan settings are likely to be noisier than lower ones.
 If you are bothered by the noise of the unit, try turning it down to a lower setting while you are in the room.
 This could cool down your room less, but it will be more pleasant for you to listen to.
 Just remember to turn it back up whenever you leave the room to keep everything cool and comfortable.

 Not all portable air conditioning units are created equally.
 You’re likely to find that some have a significantly higher decibel rating than others.
 It’s usually recommended to search for a unit with decibel ratings between forty and sixty decibels.
 These are quieter models that can still be powerful enough to cool down your room.
 At this level, the sound is comparable to rainfall or the humming of the dishwasher.

 If you want advice on your next portable air conditioning unit purchase, be sure to contact our qualified team of air conditioning contractors.
-Even if you think that portable air conditioning units might be too loud for you, we can discuss our HVAC services.
+Even if you think that portable air conditioning units might be too loud for you, we can discuss our HVAC services in Boerne.
 We can help you to choose a unit that’s perfect for your home.